Campaign Manager 360 macros

 Intro to macros

 Not every macro works in every context.
-If you insert a macro into an unsupported source, the Campaign Manager ad server may not expand the macro properly.
+If you insert a macro into an unsupported source, the Campaign Manager 360 ad server may not expand the macro properly.
 Use the table below to match macros with the right sources.
-For example, you can see from the table below that Campaign Manager ad servers will expand the
+For example, Campaign Manager 360 ad servers will expand the

 %g macro if you insert it in your landing page URLs, but they won't expand this macro if you insert it in a click tracker tag.